Edmund0/Udacity-Capstone/README.md

 ## USAGE OUTSIDE THE LOCALHOST ENVIRONMENT

-If you plan on deploying this project on an actual server (i.e. not on local host), you need to change the following code from:
+If the intent is for this project to be deployed on an actual server (i.e. not on local host), the following code need to be changed from:

 ```js
 		const url = 'http://localhost:8081/'